 The latest addition to this sophisticated mapping technology, which may be tracked using a smartphone, is its latitude.
-To track an Android phone with Google Earth, follow these easy steps.
+To track a phone with Google Earth, follow these easy steps;

 - Log in to Google Latitude website with your Google account.

 - When you first go to the login page, you’ll notice a box asking for your phone number.
 Enter it there.
 After that, press send button to receive a link via text message, which will allow the phone user to accept or decline your offer of latitude.

 - Access the Google Latitude website by opening the link that was delivered to your phone.
 Ensure that data on your mobile phone is connected or enabled with Wi-Fi before attempting to use a browser on it.